Seward Marine Center

 Co-located with the Alaska SeaLife Center and the Alutiiq Pride Shellfish Hatchery, the Seward Campus is a central feature in the community of Seward and the Kenai Peninsula.

 Established in 1970, the Seward Marine Center is one of Alaska's primary docking facilities for marine research vessels and was the home port for the 133-foot R/V Alpha Helix for 25 years until it was sold in 2007 in anticipation of the arrival of R/V Sikuliaq.

 SMC provides laboratory space, accommodations, office support, and coastal support for Alaska's visiting marine and fisheries scientists, UAF graduate students, and staff and faculty of the UAF College of Fisheries and Ocean Sciences.

 The Seward Marine Center is a major marine research and support facility operated by the University of Alaska Fairbanks College of Fisheries and Ocean Sciences.
-SMC's mission is to support research vessel operations and shore-based fishery and marine science research, and CFOS mooring research and fabrication.
+SMC's mission is to support research vessel operations, shore-based marine science research, and CFOS mooring research and fabrication.

 Seward Marine Center (SMC)